Discovering Immigrant Ancestors uses the resources of the National Archives, Library of Congress, academic archives, and European archives.

-In the first four chapters of Discovering Immigrant Ancestors, you’ll learn how ancestors made the decision to leave Europe, and what it was like to journey to America and pass through immigration inspections to start new lives in America.
-Chapter 5 contains 25 pages of active links for essential and little-known resources on immigration and naturalization.
+In the other chapters of Discovering Immigrant Ancestors, you’ll learn how ancestors made the decision to leave Europe, and what it was like to journey to America and pass through immigration inspections to start new lives in America.
+This guide provides insight into the European-to-U.S. migrant experience.

-Discovering Immigrant Ancestors is an illustrated 77-page color PDF available for $4.99.
+Discovering Immigrant Ancestors is an illustrated 75-page color PDF.
 An iBooks format for your iPad is also available upon request.
-There are five chapters and three appendices in this book:
+There are five chapters and two appendices in this book:

 Leaving the Old World